 16-20 April 2018, Ponte Vedra Beach, Florida

-The 33rd Conference on Hurricanes and Tropical Meteorology, sponsored by the American Meteorological Society (AMS) and organized by the AMS Committee on Tropical Meteorology and Tropical Cyclones, will be held 16-20 April 2018 at the Sawgrass Marriott Resort in Ponte Vedra Beach, Florida.
+The 33rd Conference on Hurricanes and Tropical Meteorology, sponsored by the American Meteorological Society (AMS) and organized by the AMS Committee on Tropical Meteorology and Tropical Cyclones, was held 16-20 April 2018 at the Sawgrass Marriott Resort in Ponte Vedra Beach, Florida.

-Papers are solicited on all aspects of tropical meteorology and oceanography, including convection, tropical waves, tropical cyclones, extratropical transition, intraseasonal variability, large-scale circulation, monsoons, El Niño/Southern Oscillation, tropical-extratropical interactions, air-sea interaction, climate, observing systems and strategies, data assimilation, numerical modeling, operational forecasting, storm surge, and hazard communication.
+Papers were solicited on all aspects of tropical meteorology and oceanography, including convection, tropical waves, tropical cyclones, extratropical transition, intraseasonal variability, large-scale circulation, monsoons, El Niño/Southern Oscillation, tropical-extratropical interactions, air-sea interaction, climate, observing systems and strategies, data assimilation, numerical modeling, operational forecasting, storm surge, and hazard communication.
 Added 9/17: High-Impact Hurricanes of 2017: The Science and Impacts of Hurricanes Harvey, Irma, and Maria.
 Added 9/26: CYGNSS Observations and Performance Assessment During the 2017 Atlantic Hurricane Season.

-Papers relevant to ongoing and recently completed programs, such as the National Oceanic and Atmospheric Administration (NOAA) Sensing Hazards with Operational Unmanned Technology (SHOUT), the NOAA Hurricane Forecast Improvement Project (HFIP), the Office of Naval Research (ONR) Propagation of Intra-Seasonal Tropical Oscillations (PISTON), and the ONR Tropical Cyclone Intensity (TCI) project, are encouraged.
+Papers relevant to ongoing and recently completed programs, such as the National Oceanic and Atmospheric Administration (NOAA) Sensing Hazards with Operational Unmanned Technology (SHOUT), the NOAA Hurricane Forecast Improvement Project (HFIP), the Office of Naval Research (ONR) Propagation of Intra-Seasonal Tropical Oscillations (PISTON), and the ONR Tropical Cyclone Intensity (TCI) project, were encouraged.

 For further program information, please contact the program chairperson, Zhuo Wang (firstname.lastname@example.org).